spacez320/eudaimonia.io/_posts/2016-5-16-creating-your-own-vagrant-base-box.md

 ```

 This is one of the reasons why you want to keep the kernel version held back.
-GA's functionality comes from kernel modules, which have to be buildable and
+Guest Additions's functionality comes from kernel modules, which have to be
-loadable.
-The limbo period between upgrading a kernel and restarting makes this
+buildable and loadable.
+The limbo period between upgrading a kernel and
-impossible and breaks your build.
+restarting makes this impossible and breaks your build.

 Another thing that I've found with VirtualBox is that you have to modify the VM
 to use the host's DNS resolvers.
 Without this, it won't be able to access the
 named internet easily and probably breaks most application build tools.
 I'm not
-sure why or even if this is still a problem, but it's easily fixable.
+sure why this occurs or even if this is still a problem, but it's easily
+fixable by NAT'ing DNS resolution to your host machine.

 ```
 config.vm.provider "virtualbox" do |vb|
-  # resolve DNS requests through NAT'ing
+  # Resolve DNS requests through NAT'ing.
   vb.customize ["modifyvm", :id, "--natdnshostresolver1", "on"]
 end
 ```